 The Spring Hill City Council is seeking feedback on whether to permit chickens in the city limits.

-Below is a draft copy of the proposed ordinance for review:
+Below is a draft copy of the proposed ordinance:

 AN ORDINANCE ADDING SECTION 2-103.C.2, TO CHAPTER II OF THE SPRING HILL MUNICIPAL CODE RELATING TO THE RAISING AND KEEPING OF CHICKENS WITHIN THE CITY OF SPRING HILL, KANSAS